Deploy an SSIS project from Visual Studio Code with Transact-SQL

 Visual Studio Code is a code editor for Windows, macOS, and Linux that supports extensions, including the

-mssql extension for connecting to Microsoft SQL Server, Azure SQL Database, or Azure SQL Data Warehouse.
+mssql extension for connecting to Microsoft SQL Server, Azure SQL Database, or Azure Synapse Analytics.
 For more info about VS Code, see Visual Studio Code.

 Before you start, make sure you have installed the latest version of Visual Studio Code and loaded the